alejones/alejones.github.io/src/content/blog/Docker Compose to Podman Quadlets.md

 ```

 # Next thing I want to try
-Podlet is a Rust(!) tool to automatically turn compose files into quadlets.
+Podlet is a tool to automatically turn compose files into quadlets.
 These are my quick notes to try later.
 Follow at your own peril.

 Podlet handles many of the tedious conversion details automatically and can generate multiple related files at once.
 It's especially useful for complex setups with multiple containers, networks, and volumes.